 The Faculty Assessment

-- Please assess the student’s assessment of his or her calling as a steward, shepherd, or servant.
+- They will assess the student’s assessment of his or her calling as a steward, shepherd, servant, or scholar.

-- Having considered the student’s self-assessment, constructively identify key areas that exemplify ministry competence.
+- Having considered the student’s self-assessment, faculty will constructively identify key areas that exemplify ministry competence.

-- Having considered the student’s self-assessment, constructively identify key areas that exemplify ministry incompetence.
+- Having considered the student’s self-assessment, faculty will constructively identify key areas that exemplify ministry incompetence.